kowaltek/tech-blog/content/posts/dva-c02.md

 It needs SDK for application instrumentation and an agent running on the system.
 For ECS, the agent has to be installed in it's own container.
+In order to communicate with the X-Ray Daemon, we need to open Port 2000 on UDP.
 We can use annotations to add key-value data to traces.

 # DynamoDB